miczki/miczki/index.md

 ## Knowledge
 - the architecture of WMS / ERP systems and integration in the warehousearea, including support of eCommerce activity (SKK, Comarch, SAP, Baselinker, courier integrations)
+- Magento small/medium scale implementantions for eCommerce - migrations, golive and maintenance
 - implementing changes in the organization,
 - road transport, supported by trolleys, gantry cranes, and cranes
-- road transport, supported by trolleys, overhead cranes and cranes
 - efficient production and manufacturing processes
 - reliable fleet and safe warehouse
 - health and safety in the area of logistics
 - food industry, plastics, electrical engineering, eCommerce
-- foundational principles of Python, T-SQL, Swift programming and development tools like VSC, Xcode and GitHub
+- foundational principles of Python, T-SQL, Swift programming and development tools like VSC, Xcode and GitHub/Gitlab

 ## Experience